ExtracTable: Human-in-the-Loop Transformation of Scientific Corpora into Structured Knowledge: Implementation

 \section{Implementation}

-We implement the described functions as a modular framework in two \href{https://gitlab.com/TIBHannover/orkg/hitl-litrev-kg}{Jupyter Notebooks} using Python (NR5).
-These notebooks include automated modules, visualizations, and browser-based interactive control elements (NR2).
-We leverage the interactive HTML widgets from the Python package \href{https://pypi.org/project/ipywidgets/}{ipywidgets} as well as the \href{https://ipython.org/}{IPython} toolkit for abstracting complex code interactions and enhancing the usability and interactivity.
-Users can interact with UI elements like input fields and checkboxes for easy configuration.
-They can also extend functionality by adding query sources or modifying the UI, cells, and behavior as needed (NR1).
+We implement the described functions as a modular framework for \textit{ExtracTable} in two \href{https://gitlab.com/TIBHannover/orkg/ExtracTable}{Jupyter Notebooks} using Python (NR5).
+These notebooks provide automated modules, visualizations, and browser-rendered interactive controls (NR2).
+To enhance usability, we leverage interactive HTML widgets from \href{https://pypi.org/project/ipywidgets/}{ipywidgets} and the \href{https://ipython.org/}{IPython} toolkit for abstracting complex code interactions.
+Users can configure workflows via UI elements such as input fields and checkboxes, and extend functionality by adding query sources or modifying the UI and behavior as needed (NR1).
+The implementation is modular and flexible, designed to support integration with various knowledge graphs.

-The \textbf{first stage} is designed to retrieve relevant papers based on a user-defined search query (FR2).
-Prior to this, the framework can suggest relevant keywords based on the user's research interest (FR1) to support the formulation of an effective query.
-We utilize multiple APIs, including \href{https://www.semanticscholar.org/product/api}{SemanticScholar}, \href{https://info.arxiv.org/help/api/index.html}{ArXiv} and the \href{https://pypi.org/project/serpapi}{SerpApi wrapper}.
-Accessing diverse scholarly databases enables real-time search across various databases (FR3) based on user search preferences (FR4).
-These platforms return JSON objects with different data schemas, which we unify to ensure consistency (NR3).
-Most relevant elements, such as title, abstract, authors, publication date, and links to full texts are then displayed within the notebook in expandable accordions (FR5), as shown in~\secref{fig:fig_task_stage1}.
+The \textbf{first stage} retrieves relevant papers based on a user-defined search query (FR2).
+To support query formulation, the framework can optionally suggest keywords from the user’s research interest (FR1).
+We integrate multiple APIs, including \href{https://www.semanticscholar.org/product/api}{SemanticScholar}, \href{https://info.arxiv.org/help/api/index.html}{ArXiv}, and the \href{https://pypi.org/project/serpapi}{SerpApi wrapper}, enabling real-time searches across diverse scholarly databases (FR3) based on user preferences (FR4).
+Returned JSON objects with varying schemas are unified for consistency (NR3).
+Key elements such as title, abstract, authors, publication date, and full-text links are presented within expandable accordions in the notebook (FR5), as shown in~\secref{fig:fig_task_stage1}.
+Alternatively, users may work with an existing corpus, which can currently be imported from a Zotero collection (FR7).

 Based on these suggestions, the user iteratively creates the corpus by selecting and downloading relevant papers (FR6).
-For reproducibility, the corresponding DOIs can be stored in a CSV file.
+For reproducibility, the corresponding DOIs can be exported to a CSV file.